dakujem/oliva/readme.md

 - `$vector` is the node's vector in a tree
     - it is a path from the root to the node with **child indexes** being the vector's elements
     - vector of a root is empty `[]` (or equal to `$startingVector` if passed to the iterator constructor)
-    - current node's index within its parent's children is the last element of the vector
+    - the current node's index within its parent's children is the last element of the vector
 - `$seq` is the current sibling numerator (first child is `0`, second child is `1`, and so on)
 - `$counter` is the default iteration numerator that increments by 1 with each node (0, 1, 2, ...)
     - without a key callable, this is the key sequence